It is a medical condition in which the whites of the eyes are characterized by high redness.

 - Trauma or injury.

 - Keratitis – Most commonly caused by a bacterial or viral infection.
-Associated risk factors include contact lens wear, eye trauma, corneal surgery, reduced immunity.
+Associated risk factors include contact lens wear, eye trauma, corneal surgery, and reduced immunity.

 - Intraocular inflammation.

 - Subconjunctival hemorrhage.

 - Sepsis (especially if systemic symptoms are present).